-Low-intensity steady-state cardio, more commonly known as LISS training, is far less well known than its counterpart, HIIT workout.
+Low-intensity steady-state cardio, more commonly known as LISS training, is far less well known than its counterpart, the HIIT workout.

 In over ten years of helping people achieve their fitness goals, I’ve always started beginners out with low-intensity steady-state cardio.